Our 6mm Quickfix system comes with all the clips and screws needed to install your decking. The three clips in your Quickfix kit are:

 To begin, install your Edge Board.
 This process will slightly differ depending on which Ekodeck style of board you have chosen.

-If using Ekodeck+ Classic, check out our how-to video showing how to make your Edge Board here.
+If using Ekodeck Classic, check out our handy article on how to make your own edge board here.

 No two decks are the same however – so it might bode better to start from your house depending on your layout or access.
 If this is the case, install C-Clips in a straight line (a string line is recommended for this) then push your first board into position.